-- For products containing viable GE microorganisms: "Product contains live genetically modified microorganisms" - For products containing unviable GE microorganisms: "Product is obtained based on genetically modified microorganisms" - For products purified from GE microorganisms or for products obtained based on components purified from GE microorganisms: "Product has components that are obtained based on genetically modified microorganisms."
+- For products containing viable GE microorganisms: "Product contains live genetically modified microorganisms" - For products containing unviable GE microorganisms: "Product is obtained with the use of genetically modified microorganisms" - For products purified from GE microorganisms or for products obtained based on components purified from GE microorganisms: "Product contains components obtained using genetically modified microorganisms."

-The inscription "GMO" should be marked next to the EAC and the inscription should be similar to the EAC in form and size.
+The inscription "GMO" should be marked next to the EAC, and the inscription should be similar to the EAC in form and size.